Azure Active Directory requirements for Azure Information Protection

 Azure Information Protection client:

-- The Azure Information Protection client for Windows and for iOS and Android has always supported MFA; no minimum version is required.
+- The Azure Information Protection clients for Windows and the viewer app for iOS and Android has always supported MFA; no minimum version is required.

-- Make sure that you have the latest version installed.
-MFA support went into the September 2015 release of the RMS sharing app.
+- MFA support went into the September 2015 release of the RMS sharing app.

 Then, configure your MFA solution: